UKGovernmentBEIS/beisics/README.md

 To download and install the package from the gitlab repository:

-- Click on the beisml…tar.gz in the respository
+- Click on the beisics…tar.gz in the respository
 - Download into a folder accessible from R
 - In RStudio click on Tools -> Install Packages…
 - Install from Package Archive file